 However, this isn’t to suggest that hair loss is a concern only for older male consumers.
 Younger men want to maintain their hair’s health and thickness, and equally, women are worried about hair loss.
 In Spain, 32% of women say that the benefit they find most appealing in a hair care product is that it promotes growth (Mintel, 2020).
 In light of this, brands need to create formulas that respond to diverse hair loss concerns, with added benefits.

-The biology of the hair loss process
+The biology of hair loss: how to increase the anagen phase of hair

 The roots of our hair, or the follicles, go through a three-stage life cycle.
 This begins with a stage of rapid growth and hair shaft formation, known as the anagen phase.
 This is followed by a regression characterized by apoptosis or ‘cell death’.
 Finally, the follicle ‘rests’ in the telogen stage, before the process starts again.
 Generally, the percentage of follicles in the telogen phase ranges from 5 to 15%.
 An increase in this percentage leads to excessive hair loss or the appearance of thinning hair (Paus & Cotsarelis, 1999).